 Table E-1: Calling Sequence for DLI Programs

-Function System Call Create a socket. socket Bind the socket to a device by specifying the address family, the frame format type, and the device over which the program will send the data using the sockaddr_dl structure. bind Set socket options.
-This call is optional. setsockopt
+Bind the socket to a device by specifying the address family, the frame format type, and the device over which the program will send the data using the sockaddr_dl structure.

 Table E-1: Calling Sequence for DLI Programs (cont.)